 Open the Web UI URL in your browser to access the DevTools landing page.
 From there you can inspect the running application, view available debug targets, and connect to the device.Connect with Chrome

-You can also connect directly through Chrome:- Open
+You can also connect directly through Chrome:- Enable Expose endpoints for chrome://inspect in advanced settings

 chrome://inspectin Chrome - Your device appears in the list of remote targets